Firmin Desloge Tower: Operation

-Future
+Building, imperiled

-As of October 2015, SSM Health planned to spend $500 million to rebuild and expand the hospital.
-Various media reported that the options under consideration include demolishing the 1933 hospital tower; SSM officials said at that time that they have not ruled that out.
-Desloge scion Christopher Desloge has launched an effort to preserve the hospital building and chapel that his family helped build, perhaps by adaptive uses including, for example, a museum to the African American experience in healthcare and nursing in St. Louis.
+In October 2015, SSM Health announced plans to spend $500 million to rebuild and expand the hospital.
+Among the options mooted were demolishing the 1933 tower.

-The preservation of the hospital is supported by the local chapter of the American Institute of Architects, the Les Amis historical organization, and the Landmarks Association of St. Louis, whose executive director said, "In the pantheon of St. Louis architecture and signature buildings, these are really way up there."
+Desloge scion Christopher Desloge launched an effort to preserve the hospital building and chapel, perhaps by adaptive uses including, for example, a museum to the African American experience in healthcare and nursing in St. Louis.
+Support for its preservation was offered by the local chapter of the American Institute of Architects, the Les Amis historical organization, and the Landmarks Association of St. Louis, whose executive director said, "In the pantheon of St. Louis architecture and signature buildings, these are really way up there."
 The executive director also asserted that the building would be "considered eligible for listing in the National Register of Historic Places and classified as "High Merit" under the terms of the St. Louis City Preservation Ordinance (64689)".

 In February 2016, a letter urging the hospital's preservation was sent to SSM from 31 groups, including the Landmarks Association, the National Trust for Historic Preservation, Missouri Advisory Council on Historic Preservation, Preservation Research Office, American Institute of Architects, Foundation for Commercial Philanthropy, Sam Fox School of Design & Visual Arts at Washington University in St. Louis, US Representative Russ Carnahan, the Society of Architectural Historians, and numerous neighborhood associations and alderpersons.
-Separately, the Foundation for Commercial Philanthropy, a not for profit organization of the Christopher Desloge family, proposed to lease several floors of the tower for purposes of a nonprofit incubation center, seek millions of dollars in historic tax credits, and launch a campaign to raise $15 million to $20 million.
-Desloge and Landmarks Association of St. Louis director Andrew Weil say this would eliminate the financial burden on SSM.
+Separately, the Foundation for Commercial Philanthropy, a not-for-profit organization of the Christopher Desloge family, proposed to lease several floors of the tower for a nonprofit incubation center, to seek millions of dollars in historic tax credits, and to launch a campaign to raise $15 million to $20 million.
+Desloge and Landmarks Association of St. Louis director Andrew Weil said this would eliminate the financial burden on SSM.